Controlling magnetoresistance by tuning semimetallicity through dimensional confinement and heteroepitaxy: Results and Discussion

-While the 40ML thick film, which is in the bulk limit, is a compensated semi-metal with near equal concentration of electron ($n$ = $3.22\times10^{20}$ cm$^{-3}$) and hole-like carriers ($p$ = $3.18\times10^{20}$ cm$^{-3}$) with a ratio $\frac{n}{p}$ $\approx$ 1.01, thinner films are not carrier compensated with the effect being exacerbated as the film thickness is reduced.
-For the 6ML thick film we observe two occupied sub-bands for the $\delta$ pocket and a single sub-band for the $\beta$ pocket with an effective hole-like sheet carrier concentration of 5.97$\times10^{13}$ cm$^{-2}$.
-Even considering finite occupation for only the lowest sub-band of only the in-plane electron pockets (i.e. along $k_{x}$ and $k_{y}$, with confinement along $k_{z}$, see Fig.~1A) we obtain electron-like sheet carrier concentration of 9.58$\times10^{13}$ cm$^{-2}$ with the ratio $\frac{n}{p}$ $\approx$ 1.6, which is a conservative lower bound, but is still far away from electron-hole compensation.
-Hence, modification in the magnetoresistance behavior in LuSb thin films can be directly ascribed to the loss of electron-hole compensation in thinner atomic layers.
+We estimated Fermi wavevectors ($k_{F}$) of all the Fermi surface sheets ($\alpha$, $\beta$, and $\delta$) from the ARPES data, shown in Fig.~2C-J, from where corresponding carrier concentration was estimated noting that the $\beta$ and $\delta$ bands are quasi-spherical ($n_{3D}$ = $\frac{k_{F}^{3}}{3\pi^{2}}$), while the $\alpha$ band is elliptical ($n_{3D}$ = $\frac{k_{F,semiminor}^{2}k_{F,semimajor}}{3\pi^{2}}$) (see Fig.~1A, 2B).
+Extracted $k_{F}$s for different film thicknesses are shown in Fig.~3B (also see Fig.~S5 in the Supplementary Materials).
+While the 40 ML thick film, which is in the bulk limit, is a compensated semi-metal with near equal concentration of electron ($n$ = $3.22\times10^{20}$ cm$^{-3}$) and hole-like carriers ($p$ = $3.18\times10^{20}$ cm$^{-3}$) with a ratio $\frac{n}{p}$ $\approx$ 1.01, thinner films are not carrier compensated with the effect being exacerbated as the film thickness is reduced.
+For the 6 ML thick film we observe two occupied sub-bands for the $\delta$ pocket and a single sub-band for the $\beta$ pocket with an effective hole-like sheet carrier concentration of 5.97$\times10^{13}$ cm$^{-2}$.
+Even considering finite occupation for only the lowest sub-band of just the in-plane electron pockets (i.e. those along $k_{x}$ and $k_{y}$, with confinement along $k_{z}$, see Fig.~1A) we obtain electron-like sheet carrier concentration of 9.58$\times10^{13}$ cm$^{-2}$ with the ratio $\frac{n}{p}$ $\approx$ 1.6, which is a conservative lower bound, but is still far away from electron-hole compensation.
+Hence, the modification in the magnetoresistance behavior in LuSb thin films can be directly ascribed to the loss of electron-hole compensation in thinner atomic layers.
 Furthermore, no band inversion is observed in our measurements showing that topological aspects of the band structure are not important for the magnetoresistance in LuSb.